Finkch/resume/resume.md

 ## Professional Summary

 Enthusiastic and detail-oriented recent graduate with a B.Sc. in Physics and Computer Science from the University of British Columbia (GPA 3.90).
 Adept at developing data analytics tools, physics simulations, and collaborative software systems.
-Strong background in software development, experimental physics, and technical teaching.
+Strong background in software development, experimental physics, and teaching.
 Passionate about astronomy and aerospace, software development, scientific inquiry, and teaching.

 &nbsp;